Health, Wellness & Recovery

 My heart is for helping women heal in every way.
 I hold a Bachelor's degree in the field of Psychology, I am a Nationally Certified Life Coach and Recovery Coach Level 2 as well as an ACE Certified Health Coach.

-As an AASAT Partner's Recovery Coach, I will help you navigate a brighter future and provide you healing resources, as you are experiencing the painful fallout from being a partner
+As an AASAT Partner's Recovery Coach and Sexual Recovery Coach, I will help you navigate a brighter future and provide you healing resources, as you are experiencing the painful fallout from being a partner

 of a sex addict or intimacy anorexic,

 Overcoming is possible and I would love the opportunity to assist you!
 Please use my contact page below to see how we may